reach-sh/reach-developer-portal/en/books/essentials/quick-start/index.md

 # Quick Start

-This page shows you how to run a Reach *Hello World* decentralized application (DApp) in a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant shell:
+This page shows you how to run a Reach *Hello World* decentralized application (DApp) in a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant shell.

 # Install Make and Docker